jamesw98/ghsfl-docs/tournament_hosting_guide.markdown

 These signs are just numbers 1 - the max number of strips at your venue

 ### GHSFL Medical Withdrawal form
 The resources and forms page on this site also contains the Medical Withdrawal form.
 You should print a couple copies for your tournament.
-Any completed forms should be given to the GHSFL Vice Chair after the tournament
+Any completed forms should be included with the hard copies of pool sheets, DE slips, results, etc and sent to the GHSFL Chair.

 ### Referee Meeting Notes
 The referee meeting is conducted by the Bout Committee Chair, who is usually the head coach of the host school.
 The GHSFL Vice Chair will provide notes on point to be covered in the meeting.
 If your head coach will not be at the referee meeting, you must inform the Vice Chair so that another head coach can be assigned.